Molly's Herbals

 Molly's Worm Formulas on our Testimonials page

-* Disclaimer: The information and statements presented on this site have not been evaluated or approved by the Food and Drug Administration.
-The use of herbs and essential oil for the prevention, treatment or cure of disease has not been approved by the FDA or USDA.
+The information and statements presented on this site have not been evaluated or approved by the Food and Drug Administration.
+The use of herbs and essential oil for the prevention, treatment, mitigation or cure of disease has not been approved by the FDA or USDA.
 We therefore make no claims to this effect.
-The information and products offered on this web site are not intended to diagnose, treat, cure or prevent any disease.

 We are not veterinarians or doctors.
 The information on this site is based on the traditional and historic use of herbs as well as personal experience and is provided for general reference and educational purposes only.
 It is not intended to diagnose, prescribe or promote any direct or implied health claims.
 This information is and products are not intended to replace professional veterinary and/or medical advice.
 You should not use this information to diagnose or treat any health problems or illnesses without consulting your vet and/or doctor.
 We present the products on this site and the information supplied here without guarantees, and we disclaim all liability in connection with the use of these products and/or information.
 Any person making the decision to act upon this information is responsible for investigating and understanding the effects of their own actions.
 Please read our Services and Conditions of Use and Limitation Of Liability policy.